Opencart and Shopify are two popular options that people consider for building an ecommerce website but which one is the best choice?

 - Managing your inventory

-Adding a new product in Opencart isn’t overly difficult but it is a more involved process than it is with Shopify, this is because of the layout that Opencart have opted for.
+Adding a new product in Opencart isn’t overly difficult but it is a more involved process than it is with Shopify, this is because of the layout that Opencart has opted for.

 As you can see in the image below, they have gone for a tabbed layout and there are quite a few options and configurations you can set up within Opencart and it does take some time to work through it and make sure that you have set it up properly.

-Organising your products is a more straightforward affair as Opencart have opted for a traditional category structure and it allows you to easily create parent and child categories.
+Organizing your products is a more straightforward affair as Opencart has opted for a traditional category structure and it allows you to easily create parent and child categories.

-When it comes to creating a new product, Shopify have made the process very easy for its users.
-This is because they have gone for a single page layout and haven’t over complicated things by adding too many sections.
+When it comes to creating a new product, Shopify has made the process very easy for its users.
+This is because they have gone for a single-page layout and haven’t overcomplicated things by adding too many sections.

-When it comes to organising your inventory, Shopify do things a little bit differently to most platforms as they have created their own collections system, which requires some learning and practice to make it work effectively as there are two ways to set them up:
+When it comes to organizing your inventory, Shopify does things a little bit differently to most platforms as they have created their own collections system, which requires some learning and practice to make it work effectively as there are two ways to set them up: